dmbarbour/wikilon/docs/AboutABC.md

 * no replacement character (U+FFFD)
 * no curly braces `{}`

-They may be further constrained within a specific system.
-Tokens should not receive non-trivial arguments via the token text, though allowing a few flags is reasonable.
-Most arguments can be provided as actual arguments to the token as parameters.
+Tokens may be further constrained within a specific system.
+Tokens should not receive non-trivial arguments via the token text, though allowing a few flags to tweak behavior is reasonable.
+For tokens with runtime semantics, arguments can be provided as actual arguments to the token as parameters.

 ## ABC Behavior Details